Kile/Pylondocs/TypeScript.markdown

 A variable in programing is pretty much the same thing like in mathematics.
 You have e.g. a variable named `x` and you can use `x` to perform different actions with it.
 Unlike mathematics, you know the value of `x` at all points in time.

 Variables have different possible types.
 If you want to store a number, you use an other type when you want to store a word.
 In JavaScript you don't have to manage the type of variables!
-But you still have errors if you want to multiply two words with each other so be carefull!
-TypeScript on the other hand, has types which you can manage but this is completly **optional**.
+But you still have errors if you want to multiply two words with each other or appending to the number 5 the string "hi!" so be carefull!
+TypeScript on the other hand, has types which you can manage; but this is completly **optional**.

 To create a variable you first need to **declare it's name**: